 This tour includes a visit to the natural entrance of Wind Cave where visitors can see where the cave was discovered and learn how it got its name.
 Participants enter the cave through a man-made entrance and journey through the middle level of the cave.
 Wind Cave's famous boxwork is abundant throughout this trip.
 Most of the 300 stairs along this route are down.
-This moderately strenuous one-half mile tour lasts 1¼ hours and exits the cave by elevator.
+This moderately strenuous 2/3 mile tour lasts 1¼ hours and exits the cave by elevator.

 Safety and Conservation